Coronavirus in pictures: Scenes from around the world

 Zhou Qiong, a doctor in the department of respiratory medicine at Union Hospital in Wuhan, China, is a member of an "assault team" formed to fight the coronavirus.
 The hospital is affiliated with Tongji Medical College of Huazhong University of Science and Technology.

-Wary of the coronavirus, Hong Kong citizens wear surgical masks in public.
-With the Lunar New Year holidays around the corner, many citizens are canceling trips to China and proceeding with caution.
-On Saturday, Hong Kong declared a citywide emergency, its highest warning level, canceling all official Chinese New Year celebrations and extending school breaks for the holiday until Feb.
+Wary of the coronavirus, people in Hong Kong wear surgical masks in public.
+Many people are canceling trips to China and proceeding with caution.
+On Jan.
+25, Hong Kong declared a citywide emergency, its highest warning level, canceling all official Chinese New Year celebrations and extending school breaks for the holiday until Feb.
 17.

 A worker in protective gear in Seoul, South Korea, sprays disinfectant in a train on Jan.
 24 amid rising public concerns over the spread of China's Wuhan coronavirus, which medical experts have confirmed can be passed from human to human.

 A notice at Japan's Narita airport on Jan.
-24 informs of a canceled flight to Wuhan, China.
+24 shows a canceled flight to Wuhan, China.
 Japan is a popular travel destination for Chinese tourists during the Lunar New Year holiday, but on Jan.
-25 China said it would clamp down on travel for some of its citizens heading abroad, including suspending tour groups and temporarily halting the sale of flight and hotel packages.
+25 China said it'd clamp down on travel for some of its citizens heading abroad, including suspending tour groups and temporarily halting the sale of flight and hotel packages.

 Virologist Sandro Halbe looks at cell culture dishes in a lab at the Institute of Virology at the Philipps University of Marburg in Germany on Jan.
 24. Virologists at the university are involved in the development of a vaccine to combat the lung pathogen.

-Note: Updated:Caption:CNET News staffPhoto:Feature China/Barcroft Media via Getty Images Updated:Caption:CNET News staffPhoto:Chaideer Mahyuddin/AFP via Getty Images